What We Do

 General Health Education Programs:

-Substance Abuse Education Programs:
+Substance Abuse Prevention Programs:

 - Drugs: Choice or Chance: Grades 4 to 5.
 Topics discussed include tobacco, alcohol and marijuana.
 Also teaches students how to deal with peer pressure.
 This program engages critical thinking and student interaction through Turning Technologies© response system.
 (90 minutes)